samirsalman/SongLyricsGenerator/README.md

 ## Description
 Song Lyrics Generator is an RNN model, it is able to predict a song lyrics starting from a string input.
 A RNN model is a Deep Learning model, designed for Sequence-based tasks.
-The problem of generating the lyrics of a song from an input is modeled as predict next word multiple times, from the input to a fixed lenght text.
+The problem of generating the lyrics of a song from an input is modeled as predict next word multiple times, from the input to a fixed length text.

 ## Data
-The data that I used is aviable at https://www.kaggle.com/paultimothymooney/poetry.
+The data used in this project is aviable at https://www.kaggle.com/paultimothymooney/poetry.
 The dataset contains different song lyrics of multiple artist, like:
 > Kanye West, Lil Wayne, Adele, Beatles

-Dataset contains a file for each artist and each file contains different song lyrics of the artist.
+Song Lyrics Dataset contains a file for each artist and each file contains different song lyrics of the artist.
 The total number of artists is 49.

 ## Model